 Low Home Prices in TN

-Curious what parts of Tennessee or counties have the lowest-priced homes for sale?
-Below is a list of the top five lowest home prices in Tenn currently on the market.
+Curious about what parts of Tennessee or counties have the lowest-priced homes for sale?
+Below is a list of the top five lowest home prices in Tennessee currently on the market.

 - 3062 St Croix, Memphis, Shelby County, TN 38127 | List Price: $12,000